usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/DITAP for Product Thinking and Acquisitions Playbook.md

 ## Target Audience
 Cross-functional federal staff responsible for shaping, managing, or influencing the delivery and acquisition of digital services.
 Ideal for federal professionals across acquisition and program delivery roles who:
-- Are FAC PM and FAC-COR certified
+- Are FAC-PM and FAC-COR certified professionals seeking to grow into more strategic roles, lead transformation efforts, and collaborate effectively with delivery teams.
-- Influence or manage digital service procurements
+- Influence or manage digital service procurements.
-- Are not formal product managers, but need to collaborate with or understand product work
+- Are not formal product managers, but need to collaborate with or understand product work.
-- Are expected to champion user-centered and iterative approaches in digital transformation efforts
+- Are expected to champion user-centered and iterative approaches in digital transformation efforts.

 ## Course Learning Outcomes